-It was observed from the above table that out of six impact parameters rural migration ranked I with mean score 2.74 followed by loss of biodiversity , reduction of expenditure in festival season, reduction in quality foods, mental stress and spread of fatal diseases which ranked II,III,IV,V and VI respectively with mean score 2.26, 2.23, 2.17, 2.14, 2.09 .The findings raveled that majority of the tribal people migrate to other states either as bonded laborers or to near by cities for search of earnings to secure their livelihood.
+It was observed from the above table that out of six impact parameters rural migration ranked I with mean score 2.74 followed by loss of biodiversity , reduction of expenditure in festival season, reduction in quality foods, mental stress and spread of fatal diseases which ranked II,III,IV,V and VI respectively with mean score 2.26, 2.23, 2.17, 2.14, 2.09 .The findings revealed that majority of the tribal people migrate to other states either as bonded laborers or to near by cities for search of earnings to secure their livelihood.
 They have also opined that there is loss of biodiversity due to vulnerability of climate change in their locality.
-Due to vulnerability of climate change the collection of NTFPs decreases which reduces the daily income and creates adverse effect in their quality food intake ,reduction of day to day expenditure particularly in their festive seasons and many of them undergo mental stress for sustenance of their livelihood .The findings of Kolay, S. K. et.al.,(2015) are partially corroborated with the above findings.
+Due to vulnerability of climate change the collection of NTFPs decreases which reduces the daily income and creates adverse effect in their quality food intake ,reduction of day to day expenditure particularly in their festive seasons and many of them undergo mental stress for sustenance of their livelihood .The findings of Kolay, et.al.,(2015) are partially corroborated with the above findings.

 4. Conclusion

-NTFPs plays a significant role in the socio economic and cultural life of tribal people and their day to day life can not be ignored without forest.
+NTFPs plays a significant role in the socio- economic and cultural life of tribal people and their day to day life can not be ignored without forest.
 From the study it can be concluded that due to vulnerability of climate change there has been severe effect on the livelihood security of tribal people who primarily depend on NTFPs as a major source of economy and livelihood security.
 Therefore emphasis must be given to enhance tribal peoples livelihood security on a sustainable basis through development of economic, social infrastructures and employment opportunities round the years to help these vulnerable people to overcome the risks .
-The policy makers ,planners, administrators ,social workers and extension functionaries should give enough emphasis to mitigate the vulnerability of climate change on livelihood security of tribals
+The policy makers ,planners, administrators ,social workers and extension functionaries should give enough emphasis to mitigate the vulnerability of climate change on livelihood security of tribals.

 REFERENCES